Endometriosis & Adenomyosis

 Endometriosis

-Endometriosis is more than just a reproductive disorder, it involves the immune system, gut microbiome and nervous system and must be treated accordingly.
+Endometriosis is more than just a reproductive disorder.
+It involves the immune system, gut microbiome and nervous system, and must be treated accordingly.

 Common symptoms of endometriosis include: